 From the small alleys, people stood crowded on both sides of the street watching the procession pass by.

-The palanquin carrying a rooster holding a rose in its mouth, with its neck raised high and its wings spread wide, is one of the special offerings.
+The palanquin carrying a rooster holding a rose with its neck raised high and its wings spread wide is one of the special offerings.

-Two patrolmen with pennants waved flags at the beginning and end of the procession, inspected it carefully, then ran back and forth to change places.
+Two patrolmen with pennants waved flags at the beginning and end of the procession, checked carefully, then ran back and changed places.
 Each time they changed places, the procession slowly moved forward three steps.

 The two children playing the roles of Tien Dong and Ngoc Nu were chosen from hundreds of children in the neighborhood.
-The criteria were that they must have fair, round, kind faces and be proportional when standing next to each other.
-This year, Pham Tien Duy Anh (13 years old) plays the role of Tien Dong and Trinh Thi Binh An (9 years old) plays the role of Ngoc Nu.
+The criteria required them to have fair, round, kind faces and to be proportional when standing next to each other.
+This year, Pham Tien Duy Anh (13 years old) plays Tien Dong and Trinh Thi Binh An (9 years old) plays Ngoc Nu.

-In addition, the procession vividly recreates the three deities of Happiness, Prosperity, and Longevity walking behind the troupe of trumpets, flutes, and erhus.
+In addition, the procession vividly recreates the Three Gods of Fortune, Prosperity, and Longevity walking behind the troupe of trumpets, flutes, and erhus.
 This is a bold, unique image of the Tho Ha festival.

-Behind the three Tam Da were the General Flag and General Sword, who carried the palanquin in a majestic procession.
-On both sides of the road, guards holding halberds escorted them.
+Behind the three Tam Da were the Flag General and the Sword General, carrying the palanquin in a majestic procession.
+On both sides of the road, guards holding halberds escorted the procession.

-The villagers were jubilant, joy filled the alleys as the procession passed by.
+The villagers were jubilant, joy filled the alleys as the procession passed through.

 The procession moved slowly to give villagers and tourists more time to admire.